Nissan Leaf: Third generation (ZE2; 2025)

+The third-generation Leaf was previewed as the Nissan Chill-Out concept on 29 November 2021.
 Nissan began to release details of the third-generation Leaf in March 2025.
 It was unveiled on 17 June 2025, with substantial updates to its design, platform, and performance.
-The model is expected to be released later that year.
-Departing from its previous hatchback form, the new Leaf will adopt a subcompact crossover-style body built on the AmpR Medium (previously known as CMF-EV) platform, shared with the larger Nissan Ariya compact crossover.
-Significantly, the new Leaf will be available with active liquid-cooled battery packs for the first time, rather than the passive air-cooled packs used in previous versions.
-The new Leaf will retain a single-motor, front-wheel-drive layout but will not offer dual-motor, all-wheel-drive unlike the Ariya.
+The model was released later that year.
+Departing from its previous hatchback form, the new Leaf adopted a subcompact crossover-style body built on the AmpR Medium (previously known as CMF-EV) platform, shared with the larger Nissan Ariya compact crossover.
+Significantly, the new Leaf is available with active liquid-cooled battery packs for the first time, rather than the passive air-cooled packs used in previous versions.
+The new Leaf retains a single-motor, front-wheel-drive layout but does not offer dual-motor, all-wheel-drive unlike the Ariya.
 Availability has been confirmed for North America, Europe, Japan, and Australia.

-Nissan has stated that the vehicle will offer "significant range improvements", with an estimated driving range of 303 miles (EPA) on select configurations—compared to the previous model’s EPA-rated range of 149 to 212 miles.
-Nissan claims the European version will have a range of 211 miles at a steady speed of 80 mph.
-The Leaf will also support a faster charging rate of 150 kW and become the first Nissan vehicle to adopt the North American Charging System (NACS), making it compatible with the Tesla Supercharger network.
-In North America, the driver's side front fender contains a J1772 port (without CCS) for up to Level 2 charging, while the NACS port is located on the passenger side front fender.
+Nissan has stated that the vehicle offers "significant range improvements," with an estimated driving range of 303 miles (EPA) on select configurations—compared to the previous model’s EPA-rated range of 149 to 212 miles.
+Nissan claims the European version has a range of 211 miles at a steady speed of 80 mph.
+The Leaf also supports a faster charging rate of 150 kW and is the first Nissan vehicle to adopt the North American Charging System (NACS), making it compatible with the Tesla Supercharger network.
+In North America, the driver's side front wing contains a J1772 port (without CCS) for up to Level 2 charging, while the NACS port is located on the passenger side front wing.
 In North America, Nissan claims the battery can charge from 10–80% in 35 minutes when DC fast charging, or about 30 minutes for the European version.
 It has a lower (0.26 in North America) compared to the previous generation's 0.29.

 Two liquid-cooled NMC lithium-ion battery options are available, both of which offer thermal conditioning functionality.
 The 52 kWh battery is paired with a motor outputting 174 hp and 254 lbft of torque.
 The 75 kWh battery is paired with a 214 hp motor with 261 lbft of torque.